 b) Saturday evening (16 June): a 3-course Group Dinner will be booked at Janito (this is a Mediterranean-style restaurant, some 2 minute’s walk from the hotel) at a cost of £30 per person (including VAT, but excluding beverages).
 The menu will be available in April, from which participants will select their choice.
 This meal needs to be booked and paid for in advance so, if you wish to partake of this meal, please complete the appropriate section of the Attendance Booking Form and send in a cheque for the meal.

-c) For those who do not wish to partake of the ‘group’ meals, there are also plenty of other local options such as Indian restaurants, Italian restaurants, Italian and Spanish restaurants, Chinese restaurants, a Thai reataurant, a Loch Fyne Seafood restaurant, as well as 3 pubs.
+c) For those who do not wish to partake of the ‘group’ meals, there are also plenty of other local options such as Indian restaurants, Italian and Spanish restaurants, Chinese restaurants, a Thai reataurant, a Loch Fyne Seafood restaurant, as well as 3 pubs.

 For any partners who wish to explore the area while formal activities are taking place, there are accessible National Trust properties at Packwood House and Baddesley Clinton as well as the Birmingham Back to Backs.

 Don’t miss the 2018 Annual Convention – watch this space!